Keesler begins Hurricane Zeta recovery

 |0

-This work, Keesler begins Hurricane Zeta recovery [Image 6 of 6], by A1C Seth Haddix, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Keesler begins Hurricane Zeta recovery, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT